From Benchwarmer to Starter: How to Be the All Star of Your Job Search

 Point Guard

-Before applying to a position or going into an interview, think about your own expertise and your leadership skills: in what fields do you confidently lead, and how you can convey these leadership skills during the job search process?
+Be the Point Guard: Before applying to a position or heading into an interview, identify your areas of expertise and leadership skills.
+Where do you confidently take charge?
+How can you showcase these qualities during the hiring process?

 Shooting Guard

-Famous shooting guards: Kobe Bryant, Michael Jordan, Dwayne Wade
+Famous Shooting Guards: Kobe Bryant, Michael Jordan, Dwyane Wade

 Small Forward